rchaput/postgres-pgadmin-docker/Readme.md

 ---

 The base Postgres image also exposes the `5432` port for direct access to Postgres.
-This should not be necessary, as you can access Postgres through pgAdmin4, but you may also bind this port when instantiating the container, by using several `-p` arguments: `docker run --platform linux/amd64 --name YOUR_CONTAINER_NAME -p 127.0.0.1:5432:5432 -p 127.0.0.1:5050:5050 -d rchaput/postgres_pgadmin4:latest`
+This should not be necessary, as you can access Postgres through pgAdmin4, but you may also bind this port when instantiating the container, by using several `-p` arguments: `docker run --name YOUR_CONTAINER_NAME -p 127.0.0.1:5432:5432 -p 127.0.0.1:5050:5050 -d rchaput/postgres_pgadmin4:latest`

 Of course, the host port can be changed if 5432 or 5050 are already in use.